robertying/openssl-curl-android/README.md

 Doing your own compilation is recommended, since the pre-compiled binary can become outdated soon.

-Update git submodules to compile newer versions of the libraries.
+Checkout newer versions in git submodules to compile newer versions of the libraries.

 ## Usage